PensionBee/ddd-workshop/README.md

   - *Hint: Do we need to make sure the `Account` entity exists before we create a post? i.e. is that something we expect to exist before we even process business rules.*
 - Complete the `fetchState` function, using the repositories we built previously to fetch the state we need.

-**Step 3: Use the command data and fetched state to 'derive an outcome'...**
+**Step 3: Use the command data and fetched state to 'derive an event'...**

-- Complete the `Outcome` type, defining the possible outcomes using the structure outlined above.
+- Complete the `Event` type, defining the possible events using the structure outlined above.
-  - *Hint: Remember, for now, we only care about the `Post Created` outcome.*
+  - *Hint: Remember, for now, we only care about the `Post Created` event.*
-- Complete the `deriveOutcome` function, generating and return the possible outcomes.
+- Complete the `deriveEvent` function, generating and return the possible events.
-  - *Hint: Since the payload for a successful outcome needs to capture the state change in the system, we'll likely need to generate a IDs in our deriver when new entities are created (unless you force calling code to provide the ID as part of the command data).
+  - *Hint: Since the payload for a successful event needs to capture the state change in the system, we'll likely need to generate a IDs in our deriver when new entities are created (unless you force calling code to provide the ID as part of the command data).
 In a production system, you'd probably want to use something like UUIDs or Nano IDs but feel free to use something like `Math.random()` for ease here.*

-**Step 4: For success outcomes, update the state of the system...**
+**Step 4: For success events, update the state of the system...**

-- Complete the `updateState` function - add a switch statement (or use 'if' logic), creating/modifying and persisting entities via repositories for any successful outcome.
+- Complete the `updateState` function - add a switch statement (or use 'if' logic), creating/modifying and persisting entities via repositories for any successful event.

 **Step 5: Adding Tests...**

 Finally, let's write some tests for this command handler.
-This might seem a bit daunting at first but we've actually just made testing at a feature level pretty simple by creating a standalone function, which is independent of any real infrastructure or API concerns and fully encapsulates a atomic change within our system, including all the relevant business rules for that change.
+This might seem a bit daunting at first but we've actually made testing at a feature level pretty simple by creating a standalone function, independent of infrastructure and API concerns, which fully encapsulates an atomic change within our system, including all the relevant business rules associated with that change.

-In **src/contexts/posts/core/commandHandlers/createPost.handler.spec.ts**, let's use the 'Arrange - Act - Assert' testing approach:
+The first test (for the success event) has already been written, using the 'Arrange - Act - Assert' testing approach, to illustrate how you might test command handlers.
+Let's add additional tests for each possible event (there should be one tests per event in our spec file).

+In **src/contexts/posts/core/commandHandlers/createPost.handler.spec.ts**, for each event:

 - (ARRANGE) Set up the initial state by adding an account to the in-memory account store via the `accountRepository.save` method.
 - (ACT) Trigger `handleCreatePost` with the relevant command data.
   - *Hint: the account ID should be the ID of the account we just created.*
-- (ASSERT) Check that the command handler outcome and payload is as expected.
+- (ASSERT) Check that the command handler event and payload is as expected.
 - (ASSERT) Check that a `Post` entity was correctly persisted.
-  - *Hint: You can use the `postRepository.getById` method*
+    *Hint: There should be a test for each event and in some tests we may need to assert that entities were NOT persisted.*

 ### Part 2: Commenting on a Post

-In **src/contexts/posts/core/commandHandlers/CommentOnPost.handler.ts**, complete the command handler functions like we did in part 1 (Again, let's only focus on success outcomes to reinforce the general pattern, i.e. assume `Comment Added to Post` is the only outcome.)
+In **src/contexts/posts/core/commandHandlers/CommentOnPost.handler.ts**, complete the command handler functions like we did in part 1 (Again, let's only focus on success events to reinforce the general pattern, i.e. assume `Comment Added to Post` is the only event.)

 In **src/contexts/posts/core/commandHandlers/CommentOnPost.handler.spec.ts**, complete the command handler tests like we did in part 1.